greena13/redux-and-the-rest/README.md

 stateBuilder.addItem({ id: 1, username: 'John'});
 ```

-All builders allow you to set the state type of its contents using the `setStateType()` and the projection values using `setProjection()`.
+All builders allow you to set the state type of its contents using the `setStateType()`, `setSyncedAt()` and the projection values using `setProjection()`.
 These methods return the state builder you call them on, so you can chain them together

 ```javascript
 const itemStateBuilder = stateBuilder.addItem({ id: 1, username: 'John'});